sahishnu1123/CQA/README.md

     git clone https://github.com/sahishnu1123/CQA
 ### Prerequisite

-Your local Machine must have MySQL installed and MySQL Workbench(preferably for excuting .sql scripts)
+Your local Machine must have PostgreSQL installed and pgAdmin(preferably for excuting .sql scripts, or you could execute them from the terminal too.)

 Create a Local MySQL connection of SQL server in your machine with :